 We’ve eaten at fantastic places in Morelia, Patzcuaro, and Uruapan without paying too much.
 Even our 3-day at the famous Hotel De La Soledad was reasonably priced.

-Día De Los Muertos: One of the best Días de los Muertos celebrations takes place in Pátzcuaro.
-It is one of the few places in Mexico where this popular celebration is still celebrated like in the old days.
+Día De Los Muertos: One of the best Días de los Muertos celebrations occurs in Pátzcuaro.
+It is one of the few places in Mexico where this popular celebration is still celebrated, like in the old days.
 If you plan to attend, make your hotel bookings well in advance.

 Every resource on our website is 100% free to download and use.
 We don’t charge you, and we don’t require your email address.
 Happy building!